-A review of the process to update campus maps and accessible floor plans was completed and a new process was implemented.
 Through the Accessibility at Western website, Western received feedback on accessibility issues.
-Between September 2018 and August 2019, 121 accessibility related inquiries were received.
+Between September 2019 and August 2020, 136 accessibility related inquiries were received.
 All feedback (received either by phone or email) was triaged and referred to the appropriate individual or service provider at Western for follow up.

-Student Development Centre's Services for Students with Disabilities (SSD) provided services for 3,822 students with disabilities in 2018-2019.
+Student Experience's Accessible Education team, (AEW), [formerly known as Services for Students with Disabilities (SSD)], provided services for 3,917 students with disabilities in 2019-2020.
 Most, if not all, of these services facilitated access to information and assisted students with communication.
 These services included exam accommodations (e.g., extra time, text & screen reading software, digital & Braille exams, computers for word processing) which allowed students to access information and communicate their answers during exams.

-SSD provided access to information shared in class through real-time captioning, sign-language interpretation, and/or computer note-taking for students who were deaf or hard of hearing.
-SSD arranged alternative format textbooks (e.g., digital & Braille) for students.
-SSD provided training or consultative services regarding the use of assistive technology to access information for students.
-SSD also provided learning strategy instruction for students with learning disabilities.
+AEW provided access to information shared in class through real-time captioning, sign-language interpretation, and/or computer note-taking for students who were deaf or hard of hearing.
+AEW arranged alternative format textbooks (e.g., digital & Braille) for students.
+AEW provided training or consultative services regarding the use of assistive technology to access information for students.
+AEW also provided learning strategy instruction for students with learning disabilities.

-Services for Students with Disabilities, Information and Technology Services, the Registrar's Web and IT Team, and Western Libraries collaborated to facilitate timely provision of accessible information in the classroom, on course websites, and on Reserve in the libraries.
+Accessible Education, Information and Technology Services, the Registrar's Web and IT Team, and Western Libraries collaborated to facilitate timely provision of accessible information in the classroom, on course websites, and on Reserve in the libraries.